jermsmcerms/CommandInterpreter/README.md

 algorithm and limited scope of commands.
 This is due to the way I am extracting simultanious inputs.
 The algorithm here works for the limited inputs, but a more presice function will be needed if you use a larger set of acceptable inputs.
 I have fixed this in my own work.
-So, I'll you find your own way doing so ;)
+So, I'll let you find your own way doing so ;)